Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 To strike against the unassailable Solar is foolishness, as they can turn aside even the blasting of the hurricane winds.

-Immediately increase all of your defenses against a single attack by (Essence).
+Immediately increase all of your defenses against a single attack by 2.

 ### <span class="smallcaps">Fire and Stones Strike</span>